 Septic tanks are of similar construction, with one big difference.
 The old brick tanks are not sealed.
 This allows the effluent to seep through the gaps in the brickwork into the surrounding soil.
 As it passes through the soil, it is converted from ammonia to nitrite, and then anaerobic bacteria converts nitrite to nitrate.

 Chosen a property with a cesspit?
+Buying a house with an old septic tank?
 Unfortunately the news is not good.
 Maintaining a cesspit can be an expensive business, and its maintenance can be legally enforced by the local council, and charged to you.

 On the plus side, with a cesspit you are not required to pay waste disposal costs to the local water authority.
 You are however, required to keep the tank in good order, and these bills will far exceed those saved from the water company.